 Jay McDowell

-School Programs Coordinator
+Associate Manager of School Programs

 As an upright bassist, “Smilin’” Jay McDowell toured the world with CMA Award-winners and GRAMMY-nominees BR5-49, supporting the Black Crowes, Bob Dylan, John Fogerty, George Jones, Tim McGraw & Faith Hill, and Brian Setzer.
 When he pivoted to video editor at Sony Music, Jay contributed to music videos, documentaries, and commercials for artists including Jones, Tracy Lawrence, and Ashley Monroe.
 He created the video content for the Vanderbilt University class, Popular Music’s Effect on the Integration of America.
 His collaboration with the music education character, Farmer Jason, led to an EMMY nomination.
 At the Musicians Hall of Fame and Museum in Nashville, Jay led the video department and collaborated on Backstage, a broadcast whose guests included Steve Cropper, Emmylou Harris, and Don McLean.
 He has published more than 350 music-related magazine articles and currently contributes to American Songwriter and Now Dig This.

-2025 Songwriting Mentors
+2026 Songwriting Mentors

 Songwriting Mentor, June